-The Centre for Arab and Mediterranean Music (CAMM) is an institution operating under the authority of the Ministry of Culture and Heritage Conservation.
+The Centre for Arab and Mediterranean Music (CAMM) is an institution operating under the authority of the Ministry of Cultural Affairs .
 It was established on 20 December 1991and its statutes were enacted in October 1994.
-Three years later the CAMM was awarded the Honoris Causa Prize by the International Music Council (UNESCO).

-With its dual Arab and Mediterranean dimensions the CAMM was designed to serve both as a museum space and as a space to promote activities devoted to musical heritage.
-Its programmes are developed in four complementary directions:
+With its dual Arab and Mediterranean dimensions the CAMM was designed to serve both as a museum space and as a institution devoted to activities related to the promotion musical heritage.

 The CAMM also includes an instruments-making workshop dedicated both for the restoration of the musical instruments collection and for carrying out organological research.